bbOwOdd/EMTFDB/README.md

 ## EMTDB (Encrypted Malicious Traffic Flow Detection using BERT)
-It introduces a framework for detecting malicious encrypted traffic based on BERT model.
+Introduced a framework for detecting malicious encrypted traffic based on BERT model.
 In addition, the result is compared with other three famous models including random forest, XGBoost and LSTM.

 ## The Framework and The BERT Model Architecture
 ![image](https://github.com/bbOwOdd/EMTFDB/blob/main/framework.png)